terrymight/Lavavel_back_design/README.md

 If you discover a security vulnerability within Laravel Investment (IBA), please send an e-mail to the developer via [hello@tejirimayone.com.ng](mailto:hello@tejirimayone.com.ng).
 All security vulnerabilities will be promptly addressed.

+## Syetem Documetations

+### Email Verification

+The entire system verification is handles in

+-   `./vendor/laravel/framework/src/illuminate/auth/notification/VerifyEmail.php`

+In Model located in direction.
+./app/Models/User.php

+Add the following `impletment MustVerifyEmail`

+Created a new Mail service in `./app/Mail/VerificationEmail.php`

+### Note:

+-   `Remove Use serializable` for this would reset the configured Mail located in:

+`vendor/laravel/framework/src/illuminate/auth/Notifications/VerifyEmail.php`

+-   look at this location of files for more features

+`./vendor/laravel/framework/src/illuminate/auth/MustVerifyEmail.php`

+`./vendor/laravel/framework/src/illuminate/contracts/auth/MustVerifyEmail.php`

 ## License

 The Laravel is a property of this repo do not copy or modify with the consent of the owner.